This Halloween Chocolate Bark is a spooky treat to make with kids. It's unique, fun, easy to make and doesn't require any decorating skills.

 - Crush oreos into a fine powder using a mini food processor or any dry grinder.

 - Add chocolate chips into a microwave-safe bowl.
 Microwave in 30-second increments, stirring after each one.
 Make sure you don't overdo it.
 The chocolate is done when it’s about 90% melted.
 Remove from microwave, keep stirring until completely melted.
-(Alternately, you can melt it in a heat-proof bowl set over a saucepan of gently simmering water).
+Tip: Alternately, you can melt it in a heat-proof bowl set over a saucepan of gently simmering water.

-- Spread melted chocolate evenly over the center area of the parchment paper and spread to about ¼-inch thickness.
+- Spread melted chocolate evenly on the parchment paper to about ¼-inch thickness.

-- Scatter crushed oreos on the melted chocolate, pressing gently to adhere (make sure that you don't cover completely.
-We want empty spots to stick the candy eyeballs and chocolate almonds).
+- Scatter crushed oreos on the melted chocolate, pressing gently to adhere Tip: Make sure that you don't cover it completely.
+We want empty spots to stick the candy eyeballs and chocolate almonds.

 - Place white chocolate in a small microwave safe bowl and microwave for 25 to 50 seconds, stirring every 20 seconds, until completely melted.

-- Spoon melted white chocolate into a quart size zip lock bag, seal and snip the corner (to make a tiny hole).
-Pipe eyes on the chocolate almonds (on the pointed end).
+- Spoon melted white chocolate into a quart-size zip lock bag, seal and snip the corner (to make a tiny hole).
+Pipe eyes on the pointed ends of the chocolate almonds.

 Notes